-Governor Pat McCrory appointed Chris Estes as North Carolina’s State Chief Information Officer in January of 2013.
-As a member of the governor’s cabinet, he provides oversight of information technology projects, manages IT services for state agencies, local governments, and schools.
+Chris Estes was appointed by Governor Pat McCrory as North Carolina’s State Chief Information Officer in January of 2013.
+As a member of the governor’s cabinet, he provides oversight of information technology projects and manages IT operations statewide.

 Chris led a collaborative effort by state leaders to establish the Innovation Center (iCenter), a working lab where state employees, students and industry work together in a "try before you buy" approach to testing information technology systems.
-The iCenter was recognized as a "Bright Idea" in government by the Ash Center at Harvard University in 2015.
+The iCenter was recognized as a 2015 "Bright Idea" by the Ash Center at Harvard University.

 CAO/CFO, DEPUTY SCIO

 Krissy oversees the Administration & Finance Division (AFD), which focuses on the day-to-day business of running OITS, including budget management, accounting, billing, core IT functions, facilities management, and administrative activities.
 Prior to this role, she served as the state’s Chief Process Officer, where she led initiatives in the Enterprise Project Management and IT Procurement Space.

 Before working for the state, Krissy served as a division director for Navy Cyber Forces, where she led cross-functional, collaborative efforts around enhancing data flow, developing IT strategies, and ensuring IT throughput requirements.